Robert Shaw liked to drink. Indeed, the actor, author and playwright liked to drink a lot. And it often led to some disastrous consequences.

 Shaw’s agent, John French, would later state bluntly: ‘Shaw had taken all her cash, demolished her job, made her into a housekeeper.’

 Because of her blonde-hair and beauty, Ure was unimaginatively described as “the Scottish Marilyn.”
-She was far better actress to Monroe, and in all respects far more natural beauty.
+But she was a far better actress to Monroe and in all respects had far more natural beauty.
 Ure was a highly respected actress who had starred in the original stage production of John Osborne’s play Look Back in Anger.
 She had made a name starring in a string of hit films, including The Mind-Benders, The Luck of Ginger Coffey and in 1968, Where Eagles Dare opposite Richard Burton and Clint Eastwood.
 Before meeting and marrying Shaw, Ure had a relationship with Osborne, and a brief fling with Burton.
 The common thing these three men had in common (apart from their talent) was their alcoholism.
-Ure was a drinker too, and it would contribute to her tragic and early death.
+Thru her connection with these men, Ure became a drinker too and may have contributed to her tragic and early death.

 Two years after her death in 1977, Shaw was interviewed by People magazine: